GeoscienceAustralia/anuga_core/docs/source/simple_example.rst

     domain = anuga.Domain(points, vertices, boundary)

 where:
-    * a list :code:`points` giving the coordinates of each mesh point,
+    * :code:`points` is a list giving the coordinates of each mesh point,
-    * a list :code:`vertices` specifying the three vertices of each triangle, and
+    * :code:`vertices` is a list specifying the three vertices of each triangle, and
-    * a dictionary :code:`boundary` that stores the edges on the boundary and associates with each a symbolic tag.
+    * :code:`boundary` is a dictionary that stores the edges on the boundary and associates with each a symbolic tag.
 The edges are represented as pairs (i, j) where i refers to the triangle id and j to the edge id of that triangle.
       Edge ids are enumerated from 0 to 2 based on the id of the vertex opposite.